 So you want to become an author…

-Well, I’ve got good news and I’ve got bad news.
+Well, I have good news and bad news.

 The bad news first:

 Writing your book won’t be easy.
-If you’re in the middle of that process, you’re nodding right now.
+If you’re in the middle of that right now, you know exactly what I mean.

 But here’s the good news:

 All that work could open some amazing possibilities for you: